-Since July 2019, the RYA and The Green Blue along with other organisations have partnered with Natural England as part of a four year EU LIFE funded project known as LIFE Recreation ReMEDIES Project.
-As part of this project The Green Blue programme is helping to raise awareness of the importance of seagrass and maerl seabed habitats and the best practice recreational boating can adopt to help preserve and restore these habitats.
+Since July 2019, the RYA and The Green Blue, along with other organisations, have partnered with Natural England as part of a four year EU LIFE funded project known as LIFE Recreation ReMEDIES Project #SaveOurSeabed.
+As part of this project The Green Blue is helping to raise awareness of the importance of seabed habitats and the best practice recreational boating can adopt to help protect and restore these habitats.

 WHY DO SEABED HABITATS NEED OUR PROTECTION?

 Intertidal and subtidal sandbanks and mudflats of European importance are habitats to a number of protected species such as seahorses, stalked jellyfish and rare seaweeds.
-Seagrass and Maerl beds are key habitats of the seabed, most at risk from damage and many sites in the UK are currently classed in unfavourable condition.
+Seagrass and Maerl beds are key seabed habitats at most at risk from recreational damage and many habitat areas in the UK are currently classed in unfavourable condition.